 Ask your Eco Team to do spot checks throughout the term.

 Get your Eco Team to report to the Headteacher about areas where lights are being left on.

 Review your policy and progress on a regular basis involving the Headteacher and the Site Manager.

 In order to increase the amount of natural light in classrooms:

 Ensure that windows are clear of displays, posters and furniture to allow the maximum amount of natural light.

 Nominate a pupil per classroom to act as the lighting monitor.

-Working with the teacher, the lighting monitor should ensure the best use of blinds.
+The lighting monitor should work with the teacher to ensure the best use of blinds.
 For example, vertical blinds can be altered to direct sunlight away from computer screens and whiteboards whilst still allowing diffuse daylight to enter the room.
 Try to avoid situations where blinds are closed and lights are on.

 Task the lighting monitors to keep an eye on the level of daylight throughout the school day; if there is an adequate amount of daylight to work comfortably, the lighting monitor should switch off the lights.